waywardphilosopher/parami/src/data/blog/Capstone/2026-09-03-session-02-sketching-ideas.md

 Please make notes as you talk, and we can come back to discuss in the main group.
 In each group, please appoint **one spokesperson** to feed back to the main group.

 In the second half, I may set some writing tasks, or some thinking tasks, to get us started.
 But the main aim of today's session is to hear from you.

+## What's Next

+It make take time to formulate your ideas, and that's okay.
+We don't expect you to have a fully-formed project in the first weeks of the course.
+Remember to fill in your research diary by the end of the week, and I'll respond early next week.
+Then we're going to look at thinking through research questions, shaping projects, and the mechanics of actually doing research.